w1j0y/ig-content-intelligence/README.md

 2. What are customers actually saying in comments?
 3. What food content is trending right now in my category?

-This repository contains the public, open-source components of the IG Trend Radar pipeline:
+This repository contains the public, open-source components of the IG Content Intelligence pipeline:
 - Instagram data collection
 - Basic AI-based post classification
 - Category-level trend detection